Am I Depressed? What To Do?

 Note that all these foods are subjective to some degree.
 Remember what I said about the complexity of the chemicals?
 You will need to see what you can and cannot have, but at least you will have some ideas from the lists.
 And remember, having a life where you want to get up in the morning, has to be better than eating junk food and feeling suicidal.

-The author of this e-book is a sociologist in the university of The Hague, Netherlands.
+The author of this e-book is a sociology professor in the university of The Hague, Netherlands.

-Depressed for a long time before discovering this method, he preaches the dangers of antidepressants and the importance of investing in the mind and controlling the mindset to beat depression using secret techniques that you will discover in this e-book.
+Depressed for a long time before discovering this method, he preaches the dangers of antidepressants and the importance of investing in the mindset to beat depression using secret techniques that you will discover in this e-book.

-Depression Free Method is not as famous as the best sellers on Amazon, but it is currently being used by doctors of Europe instead of the traditional prescriptions.
+Destroy Depression book is not as famous as the best sellers on Amazon, but it is currently being used by doctors of Europe instead of the traditional prescriptions.

 We were not surprised when we found translated copies of Depression Free Method in countries like France, Spain and Austria.